Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule

 \section{Exit problem: two-population models}

-The following lemma is analogous to Proposition \ref{prop:Pos-feedbacks}, which shows that it always costs less (or the same) to first switch from strategy $\bar m$, than from other strategies. \begin{lem} Suppose that the \textbf{WBP} holds.
+The following lemma is analogous to Lemma \ref{lem:Pos-feedbacks}, which shows that it always costs less (or the same) to first switch from strategy $\bar m$, than from other strategies. \begin{lem} Suppose that the \textbf{WBP} holds.

 \end{lem} \begin{proof} These are immediate from the definition. \end{proof} Proposition \ref{prop:2p-pos2} shows that Lemma \ref{lem:2p-pos1} can be extended to arbitrary paths.
 We use Proposition \ref{prop:2p-pos2} to show how to remove the transitions from $i\neq\bar{m}$ in a given path to achieve a lower cost.
 In Proposition \ref{prop:2p-pos2}, $(\beta, i, k)$, for example, refers to a transition by a $\beta$-agent from strategy $i$ to $k$. \begin{prop} Suppose that the \textbf{WBP} holds.
 We consider two paths: